 We’re calling too many people leaders who aren’t

-Look around you and you will notice that organizations, the media, academics, employees and people on the street call those in important positions leaders.
+Look around you and you will notice that organizations, the media, academics, employees and people on the street call those in management positions leaders.
 What’s more alarming is they then will say these people are either good or bad leaders.

 Are heads of state, CEOs, university provosts, laboratory directors, ministers, coaches, managers, directors or parents who do bad things leaders?
 Doesn’t it make more sense to say that those who fail to voluntarily influence people to do good things are not leaders at all?

 Based on Gallup’s employee engagement surveys of millions of employees, there are a lot of mediocre to bad bosses out there.
 Yet their organizations call all of them leaders simply because of their title!

 A call to tighten the reins on the use of the term leader and leadership